reshamas/bio-and-headshot/README.md

 # bio-and-headshot

+## Bio (updated 2024-07-22)
+Reshama is a statistician/data scientist consultant based in New York City.
+She has an M.S. in statistics from Rutgers University and an M.B.A. from NYU Stern School of Business.

+Reshama Shaikh is the Director of Data Umbrella.
+She is a passionate open source contributor and advocate, and she is on the Contributing Teams for scikit-learn and PyMC.
+She was awarded the Community Leadership Award from NumFOCUS in 2019 and is a Python Software Foundation Fellow.

 ## Bio (updated 2022-10-29)
 Reshama is a statistician/data scientist based in New York City.
 She has an M.S. in statistics from Rutgers University and an M.B.A. from NYU Stern School of Business.